vuejs/v2.vuejs.org/src/v2/guide/comparison.md

 #### Component-Scoped CSS

-Unless you spread components out over multiple files (for example with [CSS Modules](https://github.com/gajus/react-css-modules)), scoping CSS in React is often done via CSS-in-JS solutions (for example, [styled-components](https://github.com/styled-components/styled-components), [glamorous](https://github.com/paypal/glamorous), and [emotion](https://github.com/emotion-js/emotion)).
-Popular CSS-in-JS libraries have introduced a new component-oriented styling paradigm that is different from the normal CSS authoring process.
-While you end up using many of the same techniques, it can be intimidating unless you are already familiar.
-Additionally, although there is some support for extracting static css sheets during build time, it is still common that a runtime will need to be included in the bundle for styling to work properly--some believe that the dynamism of having access to JavaScript while constructing their styling is worth the increased bundle size and runtime cost.
+Unless you spread components out over multiple files (for example with [CSS Modules](https://github.com/gajus/react-css-modules)), scoping CSS in React is often done via CSS-in-JS solutions (e.g. [styled-components](https://github.com/styled-components/styled-components), [glamorous](https://github.com/paypal/glamorous), and [emotion](https://github.com/emotion-js/emotion)).
+This introduces a new component-oriented styling paradigm that is different from the normal CSS authoring process.
+Additionally, although there is support for extracting CSS into a single stylesheet at build time, it is still common that a runtime will need to be included in the bundle for styling to work properly.
+While you gain acess to the dynamism of JavaScript while constructing your styles, the tradeoff is often increased bundle size and runtime cost.

-If you are a fan of CSS-in-JSS, many of the popular CSS-in-JS libraries have Vue support (for example [styled-components-vue](https://github.com/styled-components/vue-styled-components) and [vue-emotion](https://github.com/egoist/vue-emotion)).
+If you are a fan of CSS-in-JSS, many of the popular CSS-in-JS libraries support Vue (e.g. [styled-components-vue](https://github.com/styled-components/vue-styled-components) and [vue-emotion](https://github.com/egoist/vue-emotion)).
 The main difference between React and Vue here is that the default method of styling in Vue is through more familiar `style` tags in [single-file components](single-file-components.html).

 [Single-file components](single-file-components.html) give you full access to CSS in the same file as the rest of your component code.